jcouball/odin-tic_tac_toe/README.md

 ## Code of Conduct

-Everyone interacting in the Odin::BubbleSort project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/jcouball/odin-tic_tac_toe/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the odin-tic_tac_toe project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/jcouball/odin-tic_tac_toe/blob/main/CODE_OF_CONDUCT.md).